Jacky Parke Custis was “ineducable.”

 Before starting this biography project, I didn’t realize George Washington never had any children of his own.
 What he did have were two stepchildren from Martha’s previous marriage.
 One was a girl named Patsy whom he adored.
-The other, to be honest, was a bit of a turd.
+The other, to put it bluntly, was a bit of a turd.

-Actually, that’s not fair since Washington was a huge proponent of manure as fertilizer and at times might have preferred real dookie over his stepson.
+Actually, that’s not fair since Washington was a huge proponent of manure as fertilizer and at times might have preferred real dookie over his troublesome stepson.

 Jacky and the Preacher